Peergos/Peergos/README.md

 8.0 Friend network
  - Anyone can send anyone else a "friend request".
 This amounts to "following" someone and is a one way protocol.
 This is stored in the core codes, but the core nodes cannot see who is sending the friend request.
  - The target user can respond to friend requests with their own friend request to make it bi-directional (the usual concept of a friend).
  - There is no way for the core nodes to deduce the friendship graph (who is friends with who).
-The plan is to send follow requests over tor, so even an adversary monitoring the network in realtime couldn't deduce the friendship graph
+The plan is to send follow requests over Tor/I2P/Riffle, so even an adversary monitoring the network in realtime couldn't deduce the friendship graph

 9.0 Sharing of a file (with another user, or publicly)
  - Once user A is being followed by user B, then A can share files with user B (B can revoke their following at any time)